zishansami102/Safety-Data-Analytics-Solution/README.md

 # Safety-Data-Analytics-Solution

 This is the solution to the Problem Statement(PS.pdf) given in Safety Data Analytics, Great Step 2017.
-Proper solution is explained in presentation file(teamdotai.ppt).
+Proper solution is explained in presentation file(teamdotai.pdf).

 ![alt text](roc.png)